Martoon-00/assembly-sort-test/README.md

 `PROG_PATH='../assembly-task/sort' INPUT_FILE='sort.in' stack test`.

-Also some benchmarks are present, however I didn't manage to get reasonable measurements with them :/.
+Also some benchmarks are present, however I'm not sure they produce reasonable measurements :/

 ## Requirements